CheeseCake87/flask-imp/README.md

 ## Adding values to the session

-You can session values to the config file, here's an example:
+You can add values to Flask session from the config file, here's an example:

 ```toml
 [flask]